-Problems with the lymph system can give rise to or can disimprove a number of conditions.
-Obstruction of the lymph vessels in any area results in puffiness, swelling and fluid retention.
+Problems with the lymph system can give rise to or can worsen a number of conditions.
+Obstruction of the lymph vessels in any area can result in swelling and fluid retention.
 MLD treats these problems.
 Examples include:

 - fluid retention